emychela/Cyclistic_Bike_Share_Q1_2020_Analysis_Excel/README.md

 Trends of data show relationship between weekends and the bike usage time.
 Both Casual and member riders used bikes for a longer time during the weekends.

 ## Visualizations of Key Findings.
-Visulaizations were created using Microsft Excel PivotCharts.
+Visualizations were created using Microsoft Excel PivotCharts.

 ![image](https://github.com/emychela/Cyclistic_Bike_Share_Analysis/assets/150371945/8de8d977-e431-449a-9b4a-c55d969df776) *Number of rides for users by day of the week.*